 Please fill out the fields below, and we will contact you soon about our in-person and online studies!

-To request accessibility information or to request an accommodation for you or your child, please contact Alyssa Guillu (aguillu@princeton.edu) or call 609-258-6577.
+To request accessibility information or to request an accommodation for you or your child, please contact Ruby Trujillo (ruby.trujillo@princeton.edu) or call 609-258-6577.

 If you will be traveling to the lab, here are directions!